supriya811106/Blockchain-Based-Voting-Application/README.md

 ├── /scripts/                     # Scripts for deployment and interactions │   ├── deploy.js                 # Deployment script for deploying the contract to Ethereum │
+├── /test/
-├── /test/                        # Tests for the smart contract │   └── test.js                   # Unit tests for the smart contract
+│   └── Lock.js                   # Tests for the smart contract
 │
 ├── .gitignore                    # Git ignore file to exclude unnecessary files ├── .env                          # Environment file for storing sensitive credentials (e.g., private keys)